 I Love Democracy: Tunisia is part of a TV documentary series produced by Fabrice Gardel and Franck Guérin, originally intended for the European Arte broadcaster (whose website also has more details).
 The images and interviews were recorded just after the fall of Ben Ali:

-And Goodbye Morocco came out in local theatres here this week.
+Finally, Goodbye Morocco came out in local theaters here this week.
 The first reviews are promising.
 In those reviews, I read French-Algerian director Nadir Moknèche gets compared to Pedro Almodóvar on a regular basis.
 Add to that the “film noir” tag, and we’re already warmed to seeing the Tangier-based film.
-Review to follow soon!

-* True, we used to feature 10 a week but for oversight’s sake 5 will do the trick, we hope.
+- True, we used to feature 10 a week but this time 5 will do the trick, we hope.